 9. Outdoor Wood Burning Grill

 Do you have an outdoor grill?
-Well, that’s great and certainly a viable option for powerless cooking.
+Well, that’s great and certainly a viable option for survival cooking.
 Obviously since I’ve already mentioned it here in this post.

 However, I have a wood burning grill as a solid back up in my outdoor kitchen.
 After being caught that time with no way to cook besides my gas grill for all of those days, I have made preparations to not be in that predicament again.